-The dull but busy road we encountered yesterday in the Lower Peninsula changed to an unusually quiet stretch of lonesome highway as we crossed the large bridge and headed west, chasing the sun in its setting hours.
-It was like we had traveled back in time by some decades.
+The dull but busy road we encountered yesterday in the Lower Peninsula (click here to read Post 1) changed to an unusually quiet stretch of lonesome highway as we crossed the large bridge and headed west, chasing the sun in its setting hours.
+It was like we had traveled some decades back in time.

 After an extremely anxious, sleepless night along the road near Escanaba, our northern trek continues.